Links 10/18: +1 Insiteful

 Roopkund is a small lake 15,000 feet high in the Tibetan Plateau, which made headlines when explorers discovered several hundred human skeletons on its desolate shores.
 Scientists carbon-dated the skeletons to around 700 AD.
 Now somebody has gene-sequenced them, and found that they are mostly Greeks.
 How did hundreds of Greek people get to a remote part of Tibet and die there en masse in the eight-century AD?
 Wikipedia discusses the mystery.

 This month in “nobody has principles”, USA Today on the implications of Kavanaugh: “’Law review editors: brace for a tidal wave of legal academic theories supporting judicial minimalism, Thayerianism, and strong — very strong — theories of precedent.
 Above all: the Court must do nothing without bipartisan agreement, otherwise it is illegitimate.’
 The past half-century’s enthusiasm for judicial activism will vanish, as legal academia turns on a dime to promote theories that will constrain the court until a left-leaning majority returns, at which point they’ll turn on a dime again.”
-IE when the Court discovers an exciting new way to read the First Amendment as guaranteeing a right to gender-assigned-at-birth-segregated-bathrooms, Democrats will start praising strict originalism, and Republicans will gain a new appreciation of the Constitution as “a living document”.

 Ben Hoffman: Financial investment is just a symbolic representation of investment projected onto a low-dimensional space inside a control system run by the US government.
 Tldr he disagrees with Nassim Taleb’s barbell strategy.

-Note: Correction: I was mistaken here about Luke Muehlhauser’s post.
-It does not in fact seem to have gotten the two mixed up, when read carefully.
-(I still think it should be clearer about the distinction though, because, well.)